The Ruins of Friendship Orchestra

 Named for the historic Pine Barrens town of Friendship where the band first practiced together as a group, The Ruins of Friendship Orchestra is a collective of electronic and traditional instrumentalists.
 The band has been composing the score to The Pine Barrens since 2012 concurrently to the film's evolving editions.
 Ruins perform this score live at screenings of the film.

-The Ruins of Friendship Orchestra are:
+The Ruins of Friendship Orchestra current lineup is:

 Ben Warfield - synthesizer